7 Interesting Facts About The historical and Globally Popular Game of Chess

 Fact 4 - Computers are Now Better at Chess Than Us!

 Whilst the Turk ultimately turned out to be an elaborate hoax, modern-day chess automatons are very real and very good at the game.
-Deep Blue, was created by IBM in the late 1990s and it beat Gary Kasparov, arguably the best player ever to own a chess set , over 6 games.
+Deep Blue, was created by IBM in the late 1990s and it beat Gary Kasparov, arguably the best player ever to own a , over 6 games.

 This was a major shock to the chess world at the time, but while it could have led some to feel that the concept of human beings pushing chess pieces around a chess board as a redundant practice, the game has gone from strength to strength.
 Whilst modern day chess computers are of a similar standard to Deep Blue, they haven’t been developed beyond the level of a Grandmaster and are useful in helping people to improve their game.